 B+T Current Response: Acknowledged.
 Additionally, no such Bank was observed within the A Series BVW proximate to the former directional drilling location.
+Applicant Response: No response required.

-Wetlands Bylaw Section 6.1: Applications and Fees Except as provided in Section 5 hereof, a written NOI application shall be filed with the ConCom to prior to performing any activity affecting a Resource Area.
-The NOI shall include such information and plans as are deemed necessary by the ConCom to describe proposed activities and their effects on the Resource Area or Resource Area Buffer Zone.
+Wetlands Bylaw Except as provided in Section 5 hereof, a This waiver relates to a Section written NOI application shall be filed with the procedural process.
+To the 6.1: Applications ConCom to prior to performing any activity extent it requires additional and Fees affecting a Resource Area.
+The NOI shall burden beyond what is required include such information and plans as in the Wetlands Protection Act, are deemed necessary by the ConCom to we would be asking for a waiver. describe proposed activities and their effects on the Resource Area or Resource Area Buffer Zone.
 No activities shall commence without receiving and complying with a permit issued pursuant to this By-Law a) Necessity of relief: Regardless of whether this waiver is granted, an OOC issued by the Commission under the Act will be required for this Project.
 An OOC is a state permit issued by the Commission or, upon appeal, by MassDEP through a Superseding Order of Conditions (SOC) and is necessary for work within the 100-foot Buffer Zone, the potential BVW crossing, and for work within the 200-foot Riverfront Area.
 The Applicant is requesting a waiver from Bylaw requirements/standards that are in excess of those required by the Act, which seems to be in essence requesting a waiver from the full Bylaw.
 We recommend that the Applicant specify why such a broad waiver is necessary to construct and operate the Project.